 You can substitute honey for sugar in most recipes.
 There are a few guidelines that you need to be aware of:-

-- You will need to add about half a teaspoon of baking soda for each cup of honey used in the baking recipe.
-The addition of the baking soda will help the baked goods to rise and neutralise the honey acidity.
+- Adding about half a teaspoon of baking soda for each cup of honey used when baking will help the baked goods to rise and make your cakes lighter.

 Cooking With Honey Measurements